ManuelSimon/portfolio/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)

 My own website.
-Basically, it is an online portfolio where to write about my projects and proffesional path.
-Designed and developed by myself using Bulma.io among others technologies.
-Some features considered at the developing of this projects were:
+Basically, it is an online portfolio where I write about my projects and proffesional path.
+Designed and developed by myself using Bulma.io among other technologies.
+Some features considered during the development of this projects were:

 - **Multilanguage support**: The site is available in Portuguese (AGAL Galician), English, Spanish and French.
 Check the back-end branch if you want to know more about this.
 - **Geolocalization** stuff: OpenStreet maps with a non-state layout.
 - **Easily understandibility code** thanks to Bulma.io.
-- **Mobile friendly**: The site gets adaptated to mobile screens, so it presents a confortable GUI from both, desktop and mobile.
+- **Mobile friendly**: The site gets adapted to mobile screens, so it presents a comfortable GUI from both desktop and mobile.

 Feel free to fork this repo and create your own portfolio from here.